The Colours of Animals: Contents

 The camouflage of snakes, female birds that "undertake the duty of incubation", birds' eggs, mammals, fish, and marine molluscs is briefly covered.

 Chapter 6 Aggressive Resemblances — Adventitious Protection.

 The camouflage of predators including lizards, angler fish, mantises including Hymenopus bicornis and the bird-dropping spider is described.
 "Adventitious protection", making use of materials from the environment, is illustrated with examples such as the decorator crabs and caddis fly larvae, which build tubes "of grains of sand, small shells (often alive), vegetable fragments".

 Chapter 7 Variable Protective Resemblance in Vertebrata, Etc.

 The ability of animals including fish, lizards and frogs to change their colours quickly is discussed.
 The changing of the pelage of arctic animals is attributed to the indirect effect of the change in temperature, i.e. a physiological response not a simple physical effect.

 Chapter 8 Variable Protective Resemblance In Insects.

 Poulton describes in detail experiments demonstrating that moth pupae take on the colour of the background experienced earlier by the larvae.
+He conducted experiments in Aglais urticae, finding that pupae took the colour of the surroundings, and demonstrating extra-ocular light and color perception.

 Chapter 9 Protective Resemblances in Lepidoptera (continued).

 Poulton discusses the metallic appearance of insect pupae, which he says is the reason for the name "chrysalis".
 (Note: From the Greek for 'gold'.)
 He rejects the (Lamarckian) view of the "origin of colour, by the direct influence of environment accumulated through many generations", which he agrees is "a very tempting conclusion", because of "clear evidence that the medium of the nervous system was necessary.